provena/provena/docs/groups.md

 # Requesting a new group

-If you would a new group, you will need to send request for a new group to be added.
+If you would like a new group, you will need to send request for a new group to be added.

 Step 1.
 To request a new group, please submit a request via the Provena Issues tracker via this link:
 [https://github.com/gbrrestoration/mds-is-issues/issues/new/choose](https://github.com/gbrrestoration/mds-is-issues/issues/new/choose)